Steam turbines are explained along with its definition, parts, types, how does steam turbines work, advantages, disadvantages, application, etc.

 Let’s get into the steam turbine!
 The turbines are used in every possible sector nowadays.
 There are various types of turbines available nowadays.
 Like, gas turbines, wind turbines, steam turbines, hydraulic turbines, etc. The steam turbine is one of the most used in power stations and factories.

-The steam turbine has different parts that accommodates the working of the steam turbines.
+The steam turbine has different parts that accommodate the working of the steam turbines.
 Steam turbine ability is it can develop high power even in the small space.
-Steam turbine is now superior to all the turbines available except the hydraulic turbines.
-There are various types of turbine available and they are classified on various different categories according some specifics.
+The steam turbine is now superior to all the turbines available except the hydraulic turbines.
+There are various types of turbines available and they are classified into various different types according to some specifics.

 Let’s see the classification of the steam turbines to understand them better.

 Types of Steam Turbines

 Steam turbines are classified based on the following,